 If staying in the jungle is what you came to Costa Rica to do, then Dominical is the ideal spot.
 Of course, staying out here requires you to have your own rental vehicle, otherwise getting around will be a challenge.

 There isn’t much in the budget category; however, Valley of Dreams Eco Lodge is well priced for its features and location.
-The lodge is located around 16 kilometers from Dominical, and their bungalows come with everything you could need for a comfortable stay in nature.
+The lodge is located around 16 kilometers from Dominical and is a nice option if you’re hoping to stay in an eco-lodge in Costa Rica.
+Their bungalows come with everything you could need for a comfortable stay in nature.

 Another well-priced AirBnB-style home is a place called Holiday home in Dominical.
 This home has the best of both worlds, surrounded by nature but with ocean views.
 The house has its own private pool, and the entire residence is yours!